 To make your situation as amicable and seamless as possible, set expectations up front.
 This is not the time to sugarcoat things — be totally honest with each other and go from there.
 If there’s a chore that you don’t mind doing that the other hates, take it on as part of your weekly duties and pass on a chore that you would rather not do.
 Similarly, if you both dread laundry day, perhaps take turns doing it each week (and decide on a day of the week to do it).
 By creating a list of responsibilities, nobody will be shorted or have too much on their plate.

 And finally, be open-minded.
-We all have different definitions of “normal”, and often don’t know what really is normal to somebody until we’ve lived in their home.
+We all have different definitions of “normal” and often don’t know what really is normal to somebody until we’ve lived in their home.
 Some traits you may find quirky and fun — maybe they love to feed the birds every morning like Snow White.
 And some, not so much (hello, unmade beds).
-Respect each other’s space and lifestyle and keep the communication flowing.
+Respect each other’s space and keep the communication flowing.

 A: Inevitably, yes.
 But to make the transition as smooth as possible, you need some good communication.
 For example, make sure you agree on how you will share your appliances, the big items each of you will bring into the new space, and the items that are non-negotiable.
 If you make sure the expectations are clear for both parties from the get-go, you’re likely to avoid arguments (and resentment later).